 Especially if you are arguing over something like the plotline of a TV show or the best way to clean the bathroom, does it matter?
 Is it worth the stress and damage to your relationship?
 Generally speaking, no, it is not.

 Listening is key in all relationships and interactions with people.

-Yet, most of the time, people are so busy thinking of themselves and what they are going to say next that they don’t take the time to actively engage and listen.
+Yet, most of the time, people are so busy thinking of themselves and what they will say next that they don’t take the time to engage and listen actively.
 Try slowing down in your conversations.
-Give your attention, be in the moment and actually engage with the person you are talking to.
+Give your attention, be in the moment, and engage with the person you are talking to.
 It will make a world of difference.

 Make Your Partner An Ally.

-Especially when children are involved, there can be a tendency among parents to play the good cop/ bad cop roles.
+Especially when children are involved, parents can tend to play the good cop/ bad cop roles.
 This way of parenting can wreak havoc on your relationship.
-If one person is always having to be the bad guy, and you are constantly doing battle when engaging with your children – who are the most important people in both of your lives – there is bound to be conflict growing on the walls like mold.
+If one person constantly has to be the bad guy, and you are continually doing battle when engaging with your children – the most influential people in both of your lives – there is bound to be conflict growing on the walls like mold.

-Above all, remember that at one point you loved this person you are in a relationship with.
+Above all, remember that you loved this person you are in a relationship with at one point.
 You loved and cared for them and wanted to, chose to, spend the majority of your time with that one person for a reason.
 There’s no point making things harder than they have to be.